-Specials Considerations for the ACCESS for ELLs 2.0 Assessment:
+Special Considerations for the ACCESS for ELLs/WIDA Alternate ACCESS Assessment:

-The ACCESS for ELLs 2.0 Assessment is not timed; therefore, students have until the end of the school day to complete any domain they have started.
+The ACCESS for ELLs and WIDA Alternate ACCESS assessments are not timed; therefore, students have until the end of the school day to complete any domain they have started.
 Students are not permitted to complete any domain over multiple days without prior approval by OSSE.

-2. Significant Medical Emergencies
+2. Significant Medical Emergencies During Testing

-a) A significant medical emergency is an accident, trauma, or illness (mental or physical) that has been determined by a licensed physician to preclude a student from taking all or part of a statewide assessment.
-If a student has a significant medical emergency, the school may apply to OSSE for student exemption from testing, using the OSSE provided Medical Exemption Form.
-Forms must be submitted to OSSE no later than 10 business days after the last day of the statewide assessment window.
+- a) A significant medical emergency during testing is an accident, trauma, or illness (mental or physical) that has been determined by a licensed physician to preclude a student from taking all or part of a statewide assessment.
+If a student has a significant medical emergency, the school may apply to OSSE for student exemption from testing, using the OSSE-provided Statewide Testing Medical Exemption Form. - b) Medical exemption requests require both the statement and signature of the treating physician or psychiatrist to be completed on this form.
+This request must be submitted to OSSE prior to the first day of testing at the student's school of record. - c) Medical emergency exemption requests require both the statement and signature of the treating physician or psychiatrist to be completed on this form.
+Emergency exemption requests must be submitted to OSSE no longer than 10 business days after the testing window closes.